hiteshbhavsar/UrlShortner/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 =======
 # UrlShortner
-This repository is for a reactjs project (Similar to tinyURL service) Link to the project : urlshortner-react.netlify.app
+This repository is for a reactjs project (Similar to tinyURL service) Link to the project : [Link](urlshortner-react.netlify.app)